nataYar/react-messenger/README.md

 <<<<<<< HEAD
 # react-messenger
-My web messenger built with React
+Web messenger built with React
 =======
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).